Control Sonos from KNX

 Trigger values for boolean commands

-DPT 1.XXX commands — Play, Pause, Toggle Play/Pause, Next, Previous, Mute, UnMute, Duck, Unduck — can be configured on the mapping to fire on a KNX write of 1, a write of 0, or either.
-The default is 1.
+All boolean commands — the toggles (Shuffle, Repeat, Repeat One, Crossfade) and the combo controls (Play/Pause, Next/Previous, Mute/Unmute, Duck/Unduck, Volume Increase/Decrease) — can be configured on the mapping to fire on a KNX write of 1, a write of 0, or either.
+The default is either.

-This is useful when a pushbutton sends both a press (1) and a release (0) on the same group address and you only want one of those to act — for example, "play on press, do nothing on release".
+This is useful when a pushbutton sends both a press (1) and a release (0) on the same group address and you only want one edge to act — for example, "toggle shuffle on press, ignore the release", or "play on press, do nothing on release".

 Ducking with KNX